 You may also add statistical data as your hook statement in the essay introduction so that you can hook your readers with the data that they haven’t known.
 But, it’s also essential to add the source of that data since you don’t want to go off providing data information without any evidence of its existence.

 A question hook can be a great idea with which you can open up your essay introduction.
-You can start by asking a question to your readers that also somehow connects to your essay topic.
+You can start by asking a question to readers that also somehow connects to your essay topic.
 It will keep them thinking and visualizing what would be the answer in their minds.
 Then, you can add the answers too.
 Think of adding a question that can keep the readers thinking until they read the following lines.

 You can also begin your introduction with a fact that can surprise your readers.
 Exciting facts will do the work of arousing curiosity in the audience’s mind.
 It will result in the reader reading more since they would want to learn more from your essay.